 Friend, like John the Baptist, set it today as your greatest goal, desire and pursuit in life that “He must increase, but I must decrease.”
 (John 3:30 NKJV).

 This is the true path to greatness in life and ministry!

 Prayer: My Dear Heavenly Father, it is my fervent desire to let Christ radiate and shine forth His love, kindness, wisdom, glory and power in and through my life.
-Dear Holy Spirit, teach and help me to constantly focus on Christ, so that He may increase continually in every sphere of my life, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to constantly focus on Christ and deny myself, so that Christ may increase continually in every sphere of my life, in Jesus’ name.
 Amen.